Fomode3D/Documentation-1/docs/source/developers/boot-remnode-on-local-testnet.rst

     --verbose-http-errors >> remnode.log 2>&1 &

 .. warning::
-    In the above configuration, CORS is enabled for * for development purposes only, you should never enable CORS for * on a node that is publicly accessible!
+    In the above configuration, CORS is enabled * for development purposes only, you should never enable CORS * on a node that is publicly accessible!

 .. note::